Skip to content

 Challengeable by: Auditor

-Audit GDPR Article 88 employee-data minimisation across HRIS, ATS, performance system, learning system, engagement-survey platform Across HR data processing systems, are personal-data fields collected limited to the lawful-basis-justified minimum, retention periods aligned with statutory and legitimate business needs (typically 7 years post-termination for payroll, 1-2 years for unsuccessful candidates per OFCCP and EU Member State, indefinite for pension benefit recipients), and access limited to need-to-know roles?
+Audit employee-data minimisation under GDPR Article 88 Across the HR systems, are the personal-data fields collected held to the lawful-basis minimum, are retention periods in line with statutory and legitimate business needs (typically seven years post-termination for payroll, one to two years for unsuccessful candidates, indefinite for pension recipients), and is access limited to need-to-know roles?
 AI Agent Employee

-Automated audit using AI to scan HRIS field configurations, ATS retention rules, access-control lists, against lawful-basis register; surfacing fields with no lawful basis (e.g., birth date in ATS where age not relevant, marital status outside dependent-benefit context, photographs in evaluation systems where appearance not job-relevant), expired retention triggers, over-broad access roles; remediation decision (delete field, restrict access, update retention) remains human
+An automated audit scans HRIS field configurations, ATS retention rules and access-control lists against the lawful-basis register, surfacing fields with no lawful basis (a birth date where age is irrelevant, marital status outside a benefits context, photographs in evaluation systems), expired retention and over-broad access roles.
+The remediation decision - delete, restrict or re-time - stays with a human.

 Decision Record